post04/dr-docso/README.md

 # dr-docso
-A discord bot to fetch and look at a packages documentation through discord.
+A discord bot to fetch and look at a packages documentation from pkg.go.dev through discord.

 # TODO